-4 Sales Follow Up Email Templates That Will Get Your Prospect’s Attention
+4 Sales Follow Up Email Templates That Get Replies

-The importance of follow-up emails in sales goes far beyond just “checking in.”
+The importance of sales follow-up emails is so much more than just “checking in.”

-For one thing, Yesware’s data scientists found that you have a 21% chance of getting a reply to your second email if the first goes unanswered.
+Yesware’s data scientists also found that you have a 21% chance of getting a reply to your second email if the first goes unanswered.

 After that, there’s still a 25% chance that you will eventually hear back from your recipient over subsequent follow-ups.